akash-g0807/Beta-Hyprland-config/README.md

 4. Install TLP (refer to [Arch Wiki](https://wiki.archlinux.org/title/TLP) for more info):
     - `yay -S tlp-git tlp-rdw-git ethtool` (git version has given me a better time)
     - Enable/Start systemd service: `systemctl enable tlp.service` and `systemctl start tlp.service`
-    - Mask rfkill service andd socket: `systemctl mask rfkill.service` and `systemctl mask rfkill.socket`
+    - Mask rfkill service and socket: `systemctl mask rfkill.service` and `systemctl mask rfkill.socket`
     - `systemctl enable NetworkManager-dispatcher.service` to use `tlp-rdw`
-    (if TLP gices any trouble please see Troubleshooting section)
+    (if TLP gives any trouble please see Troubleshooting section)

 5. Enable bluetooth by running: `systenctl enable bluetooth.service` and `systemctl start bluetooth.service`
     - `blueman` is the graphical utility used for managing bluetooth devices

-## To get `nwgbar` powerbuttons to work:
+## To get `nwgbar` power buttons to work:
 1. First go do `~/.config/nwg-launchers/nwgbar`
 2. Run `install.sh`